UK Motorway Laws

 However, as mentioned further above, if you’re driving on a smart motorway, you might be permitted at certain peak times of the day, such as rush hour, that the hard shoulder is available to use as an extra running lane.

-Please do check the gantry signs above though to make sure it’s ok to move into the hard shoulder.
+Please check the gantry signs above to make sure it’s ok to move into the hard shoulder.

 The only other reasons for using the hard shoulder include: